Integrative Biological and Behavioral Sciences

 Stress on Physiological Functioning

-Research to address the cumulative effects of historical contexts and life events, including the association between exposure to prejudice and discrimination and chronic stress, across a range of biological regulatory systems.
-Research can also include multi-level and multi-domain exposures to stress and interactions among the levels and domains as they relate to population-level risk and resilience.
+Research to address the cumulative effects of stress, across a range of biological regulatory systems that influences health.
+Research can also include multi-level and multi-domain exposures to stress and interactions as they relate to population-level risk and resilience.

 Program Contact(s): Dr. Seema Desai, Dr. Carlos Garrido, Dr. Arundhati Gogineni, Dr. Olga Herren, Dr. Deborah Linares